 Naturally, fulvic minerals are ionic and are therefore instantly absorbed with a high bioavailability, making them ideal in trace mineral supplements.
-Additionally, fulvic acid further encourages mineral uptake into cells by increasing cell wall permeability, as well as touting extra benefits, such as assisting the body in chelation or heavy metal removal.
+Additionally, fulvic acid further encourages mineral uptake into cells by increasing cell wall permeability, as well as touting extra benefits, such as potentially helping to facilitate detox by being able to bind to heavy metals.

 If they have a charge, colloidal minerals may help with chelation in the digestive tract, but need to be broken down before they can be absorbed by our cells.
 They are generally regarded as better for external use due to their large size and that they may interfere with the absorption of nutrients.